← Back

 The True Name of the Bear

-[Megan walks in front the left, looking down at her phone.
+[Megan walks in from the left, looking down at her phone.
 Cueball and Ponytail are standing next to each other.]

 Megan: Wow - according to the internet, we don’t know the true name of the bear.